10 Photography Projects To Do From Home

 February (heading into March) is an ideal time of the year to try one of these photography projects to do from home.
 The weather is cold and gray.
 The days are still pretty short.
 You’re uninspired to get out and take pictures because you’re bored with your current bland surroundings.
 It’s time to mix up the creative routine and try a few new photography projects.

-I also felt the need to put together a post about photography projects to do from home because I field a lot of questions about how to improve your photography, followed up by a lot of excuses as to why people can’t make that happen right now (i.e., lack of time, funds, ability to leave the house without little kids in tow, etc.).
-Improving your photography skills does not have to be time consuming or expensive.
+I also felt the need to put together a post about photography projects to do from home because I field a lot of questions about how to improve my photography, followed up by a lot of excuses as to why people can’t make that happen right now (i.e., lack of time, funds, ability to leave the house without little kids in tow, etc.).
+Improving your photography skills does not have to be time-consuming or expensive.
 Also, despite what Instagram might lead you to believe, it doesn’t require traveling anywhere outside of your home town.

 I created all of the images I’m sharing in this post right in my own house or yard.
 I did use a DSLR camera and varying DSLR lenses (you can learn more about the equipment I use here).
 But you can try any of these photography projects with a smartphone.
 You also shouldn’t feel like you have to carve out hours and hours to better your photography.
-Grab 15 minutes before or after work or sneak outside for half an hour while your kids are napping and your spouse is home.
+Grab 15 minutes before or after work, or sneak outside for half an hour while your kids are napping and your spouse is home.

-Button Charm Bracelet - Bright Colorful Jewelry - Fun Multicolored Rainbow Piece by randomcreative on Etsy | https://www.roseclearfield.com
+Button Charm Bracelet - Bright Colorful Jewelry - Fun Multicolored Rainbow Piece by randomcreative on Etsy

 1. Product photography